Who needs a business license?

 a business license is required.
 A business license is required even if no income has been generated when your business is physically located inside the City, unless your business is closed and you have submitted a closing business form.

-The business license fee is determined by several factors, including: (1)where the business is located – inside/outside City limits, (2) the type of business being conducted based on Rate Class 1 - 8, and (3) the business’ gross receipts/income.
+The business license fee is determined by where the business is located (inside/outside City limits) and the business’ gross receipts/income.

 New businesses pay license fees on projected gross income from the start of business date through December 31st of that year.
 State law mandates that fees be paid on gross income without deductions for expense incurred for costs such as rents, salaries, cost of goods and other operational expenses.

 Existing businesses must renew their business license annually.
 Renewal fees are based on the previous year’s gross income reported to the Internal Revenue Service.
 Businesses located outside the City limits of Rock Hill must report gross income exclusively for business conducted inside the City limits only.

 “Gross income” means the total income of a business, received or accrued, for one calendar year collected or to be collected from business done within the City, subtracting income from business done wholly outside of the City on which a license tax is paid to some other city or a county.
 Gross income is defined by ordinance to mean the total received from the business operation without deductions of goods, overhead or salaries.
 It should conform to the gross figure reported on the business federal income tax return defined by the IRS Code Section 61(a).
 See the sample IRS tax forms to see which line item to report from your tax return.

 - Gross income for brokers or agents means gross commissions received or retained, unless otherwise specified.
 Gross income for insurance companies means gross premiums collected.